maptiler/maptiler-sdk-js/readme.md

 ## With CDN
-The SDK hosted on our CDN is bundled as *[Universal Module Definition](https://github.com/umdjs/umd)* (UMD) to make it standalone and containing all its dependencies.
-The CDN also serves the style sheet (css).
+The SDK hosted on our CDN is bundled as *[Universal Module Definition](https://github.com/umdjs/umd)* (UMD) to make it standalone and contain all its dependencies.
+The CDN also serves the style sheet (CSS).

-**Recommended for:** simple map intergration example and demos
+**Recommended for:** simple map integration example and demos

 ```html
 <html>